ted-devs/django-practice/django-tutorial-official/README.md

 - **Database Configuration** - You can configure which database to use in the `settings.py` file of your project.
 This file acts as a global configuration module.
 By default, django uses *SQLite*, however its use is not recommended in production.
 - **Timezone Configuration** - You can configure the timezone django uses to display, interpret and store datetime values.
 - **Django Shell** - Interactive shell, when started from `manage.py`, will have the django context enabled.
 Using this shell you can explore the database API, and test your models and manipulate the db.
+- **Admin Panel** - The admin panel is a view included in a django project by default.
+To access this view, you create a superuser through the `createsuperuser` command.
+You can also register models and modify them directly in the admin panel.